No featured image available

 While a direct lineage to the sacred cats of ancient Egypt remains unproven, their striking resemblance to feline depictions in Egyptian art lends them an air of timeless, regal elegance.

 Origin and History The Bengal is a modern hybrid breed, intentionally developed by crossing domestic cats with the wild Asian Leopard Cat (Prionailurus bengalensis).
-Pioneered in the 1960s and 70s by breeders like Jean Sugden Mill, the goal was to capture a wild aesthetic with a domestic temperament.
+Pioneered in the 1960s and '70s, the goal was to capture a wild aesthetic with a domestic temperament.

 Today's Bengals are at least four generations removed from their wild ancestors (F4 or later), ensuring a gentle, domestic personality while retaining their spectacular spotted or marbled coats.